 In 1976, Dimond moved across the country to Washington, D.C. to anchor newscasts for National Public Radio’s All Things Considered.

 In 1980, she became Correspondent for the RKO Radio Network, assigned to cover Capitol Hill, the White House and various Washington agencies.
 Dimond was named the network’s National Political Correspondent and, in 1984, covered the presidential campaigns of Walter Mondale and his Vice-Presidential nominee, Geraldine Ferraro.
-Dimond was on the floor during both of that year’s presidential nominating conventions – the democratic gathering held in San Francisco and republican convention in Dallas.
+Dimond was on the floor during both of that year’s presidential nominating conventions – the democratic gathering held in San Francisco and the republican convention in Dallas.

 Dimond made her move into television in 1986 and her first on-air reporting job was at the CBS flagship station in New York.
 At WCBS, she earned several awards for covering such groundbreaking stories as the “Baby M” surrogate mother case, an investigative series on chromium poisoning in New Jersey and a sensational child molestation case on Long Island.

 Dimond was recruited into syndicated television in 1990 when she became the investigative reporter for the program Hard Copy.
-Time Magazine cited Diane’s revelations and continuing coverage of the Michael Jackson child molestation story as among, “The Best TV of ’93.”
+Time Magazine cited Diane’s exclusive revelations and continuing coverage of the Michael Jackson child molestation story as among, “The Best TV of ’93.”